Effective Divergence Analysis for Linear Recurrence Sequences: Preliminaries

 We now turn to present two results regarding the asymptotic analysis of LRS.

-The following result due to Braverman~\cite{bra06} enables us to reason about the complex part of the exponential polynomial above. \begin{lemma}[Complex Units Lemma] Let $ \zeta_1, \zeta_2, \ldots, \zeta_m \in \mathbf{S}_1\setminus\{1\}$ be distinct complex numbers (where $\mathbf{S}_1=\set{z\in \CC:|z|=1}$), and let $ \alpha_1, \alpha_2, \ldots, \alpha_m \in \CC\setminus\{0\}$.
-Set $z_n := \sum_{k=1}^m \alpha_k \zeta_k^n$.
-Then there exists $c < 0$ such that for infinitely many n, $Re\left(z_n\right) < c$. \end{lemma} In particular, Lemma~\ref{lem:braverman} immediately implies that an LRS without a real dominant characteristic root, is neither positive, ultimately positive, nor divergent.
+The following result due to Braverman~\cite{bra06} enables us to reason about the complex part of the exponential polynomial above. \begin{lemma}[Complex Units Lemma] Let \( \zeta_1, \zeta_2, \ldots, \zeta_m \in \mathbf{S}_1\setminus\{1\}\) be distinct complex numbers (where \(\mathbf{S}_1=\set{z\in \CC:|z|=1}\)), and let \( \alpha_1, \alpha_2, \ldots, \alpha_m \in \CC\setminus\{0\}\).
+Set \(z_n := \sum_{k=1}^m \alpha_k \zeta_k^n\).
+Then there exists \(c < 0\) such that for infinitely many n, \(Re\left(z_n\right) < c\). \end{lemma} In particular, Lemma~\ref{lem:braverman} immediately implies that an LRS without a real dominant characteristic root, is neither positive, ultimately positive, nor divergent.

-Finally, the following proposition from~\cite{OW14b} allows us to bound the growth rate of the low-order terms in the exponential polynomial of an LRS. \begin{proposition} Consider an LRS $\mathbf{u}=\tup{u_n}_{n=1}^\infty$ of bounded order, with dominant modulus $\rho$, and write where $A$ is a real polynomial, $C_i$ are non-zero complex polynomials, $\rho\lambda_i$ and $\rho\conj{\lambda}_i$ are conjugate pairs of non-real dominant roots of $\mathbf{u}$, and $r$ is an exponentially decaying function.
+Finally, the following proposition from~\cite{OW14b} allows us to bound the growth rate of the low-order terms in the exponential polynomial of an LRS. \begin{proposition} Consider an LRS \(\mathbf{u}=\tup{u_n}_{n=1}^\infty\) of bounded order, with dominant modulus \(\rho\), and write